celinec1/MealMe/README.md

 2) npm start

-* Make sure that the local host is ran in the open-access Chrome browser
+Make sure that the local host is ran in the open-access Chrome browser!